nguyentrunghai/Setting_up_Linux_cluster/ldap_server_client.md

 `getent shadow`

-we should see `ldapuser1` in the output.
+We should see `ldapuser1` in the output.

 On the server, run